U.S. orders Chevron to 'wind down' Venezuela operations by December 1

 But Maduro remains in power, backed by Venezuela’s military as well as Russia, China and Cuba.
 Some U.S. officials have said this has been a growing source of frustration for President Donald Trump.

 Washington has ramped up sanctions on Venezuela in recent months.
-The Treasury recently blacklisted two trading units of Russia’s oil giant Rosneft, for conducting business with PDVSA.
+Treasury recently blacklisted two trading units of Russian oil giant Rosneft (ROSN.MM), for conducting business with PDVSA.
 Rosneft accused Washington of double standards for allowing U.S. companies to continue working in Venezuela.

 Some U.S. officials justified the waiver extensions as a way to help Venezuela safeguard its crumbling oil infrastructure for a future democratic government.
 They also argued that Russia could fill the void if Chevron pulled out.